mabau/lbmpy/README.md

 Without `[interactive]` you get a minimal version with very little dependencies.

 All options:
 - `gpu`: use this if nVidia GPU is available and CUDA is installed
+- `opencl`: use this to enable the target `opencl` (execution using OpenCL)
 - `alltrafos`: pulls in additional dependencies for loop simplification e.g. libisl
 - `interactive`: installs dependencies to work in Jupyter including image I/O, plotting etc.